bansallab/INoDS-model/README.md

 null_networks: Total number of null network.

-burnin: Total burn-in perior for *emcee* sampler
+burnin: Total burn-in perior for *emcee* sampler.

 iteration: Total number of iterations after burn-in for *emcee* sampler.

 diagnosis_lag: (optional, default = False).
 Set to True when actual infection timing is unknown and the infection file reports *diagnosis times* instead of *infection times*.

 verbose: (optional, default = True) Set to False to supress printing of detailed status messages.

 null_comparison: (optional, default = True) Set to False to skip comparing the predictive power of empirical contact network to null networks.

 edge_weights_to_binary: (optional, default = False) Set to True to remove the edge-weights of empircal network, and  assign all edges with edge-weight of one.

 normalize_edge_weight: (optional, default = False) Set to True to normalize edge-weights of the empircal network by dividing all edge-weights with the maximum edge-weight.

 is_network_dynamic: (optional, default = True) Set to False if the empirical network is static.

-parameter_estimate: (optional, default = True) Set to False to skip the the estimation of unknown parameters
+parameter_estimate: (optional, default = True) Set to False to skip the the estimation of unknown parameters.

 compare_asocial_social_force: (optional, default = True) Set to False to skip comparisons of "social" vs. "asocial" force of infection given the empircal contact network.